lalalazy12/LearnPytorch/index.md

     ```
     Dependencies is a member variable in GraphTask, the type: `std::unordered_map<Node*, int> dependencies_;`.
 After executing the above function, the number of keys in the dependencies is the same as the number of Nodes in the calculation graph, and the dependencies corresponding to each node can be regarded as the out-degree of the node in the forward calculation graph.
 4. InputBuffer

+    Inputs of grad function are stored in input_buffer.
     ```
     struct InputBuffer {
       explicit InputBuffer(size_t size)